-How to Calculate and Improve MTBF
+How to calculate and improve MTBF

 Maintenance professionals are constantly on the hook for finding ways to prevent or avoid equipment failure.
 And for good reason.
 By avoiding failures, companies can minimize downtime and enhance efficiency.
 A helpful tool is a metric known as Mean Time Between Failures or MTBF.